Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 Mandilari grapes are also used to make Veggera rose wine.

-Vioma’s white dessert wine is made of Malagouzia grapes.
-Malagouzia and Mandilari grapes make up the red dessert wine.
+Vioma’s white dessert wine is made of Malagouzia grapes, while Malagouzia and Mandilari grapes make up the red dessert wine.
 Aptly named Heliofilos (meaning friend of the sun), these grapes are allowed to sun-dry for 7-10 days before being crushed in the wine press, giving them the extra sweetness you’d want in a dessert wine.

 vioma wines